kermitt2/entity-fishing/doc/restAPI.rst

 - nerd_selection_score: NERD selection score confidence

-- wikipediaExternalRef: unique identifier of the concept
+- wikipediaExternalRef: unique identifier of the concept in wikipedia

+- wikidataId: unique identifier of the concept in wikidata

 - definitions: list of wikipedia definitions (usually in wikipedia a concept contains one and only one definition).
 Each definition is characterized by three properties: